klilin711/Group-Projects/README.md

-# Predictors to Success of Netflix
+# Group-Projects
+This is a summary of the group projects done at university.